Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 The address of the art department is:

-Iceland Academy of the Arts, Faculty of Fine Arts
+Iceland Academy of the Arts, Department of Fine Arts

 Laugarnesvegur 91, 105 Reykjavík